igniterealtime/webmeet/README.md

 </html>
 `````

-The <script/> tag above brings in the WebMeet web control and the <link/> tag brings in the default css file to style it.
+The <fastpath-chat> tag above provides the config data, the <script/> tag brings in the WebMeet web control and the <link/> tag brings in the default css file to style it.
+The domain and server are self explanatory.
+The workgroup name is the name of the FastPath workgroup assigned to the page.
+If the workgroup is closed or has no available agents, the the user joins a public group chat room withe same name.
 Copy the widget folder to the same folder as your index.html page.
 Thats it!!
 Reload your web page.

 <img src="https://github.com/igniterealtime/webmeet/raw/master/screenshots/screen1.png" />